RokiiApp/.github/profile/README.md

 ## Features

 - 🚀 Compatibility with Cerebro Plugins
+- 🧪 Experimental support for Script and Command extensions

 ## Development

-For now Rokii only supports the Cerebro plugin system.
+For now Rokii fully supports the Cerebro plugin system.
 But a completely new system is being developed (inspired in Raycast extensions).
 If you are willing to create a plugin based on Cerebro system, take a look at the packages available on the [developers repo](https://github.com/RokiiApp/developers).

 ## Screenshots